How Long Is the Camino Francés? & Must-See Highlights

 6. FAQs

 Camino Francés is roughly 752 km, starting from Saint-Jean-Pied-de-Port and finishing at the cathedral in Santiago.
-Most walking itineraries split this journey into 30–45 days, average daily distances often range from 20–25km
+Our Headwater Camino Francés itinerary splits this journey into 42 nights, with the option to extend with additional nights between the set stages.
+Average daily distances often range from 20–25km, plus additional nights at the start and end for travel.

 How long do you need?